ajpmorgan/ajpmorgan.github.io/_pages/about.md

   - /about.html
 ---

-I am a Accreditation Project Manager in the Ness School of Economics and Management at South Dakota State University.
+I am an Accreditation Project Manager in the Ness School of Economics and Management at South Dakota State University.

 I previously spent time as a Senior Data Analyst at the Chicago Public Schools and a postdoctoral Research Fellow at University College London after completing my PhD in economics at the University of Illinois Chicago.